NikoLewis/madLibExercise/README.md

 <h2>Copyright 2025</h2>
 This project is licensed under the terms of the MIT license and protected by The Knowledge House Honor Code and Community Code of Conduct.

-this is a test change to the README